jongstra/prisma/README.md

 npm run dev
 ```

-- To use the application, open the local link shown in your terminal (similar to localhost:5173) in your browser.
+- To use the application, open the link shown in your terminal (something like localhost:5173) in your browser.
 - To try out the application, you can load one of the example DeTT&CT YAML files (from the project's example-data-dettect folder) into the application using the big red button.
 - Alternatively, you can create an example DETT&CT Data Sources YAML file using the [DeTT&CT Editor](https://rabobank-cdc.github.io/dettect-editor/#/datasources).
 The resulting YAML file can be saved to your computer, and loaded into the application using the big red button.